-The criminal case regarding the murder of Raman Bandarenka, who was beaten by Lukashenko’s associates in the Square of Changes, has been suspended.
+The criminal case on the murder of Raman Bandarenka, who was beaten by Lukashenko’s associates in the Square of Changes, has been suspended.
 The official reason for the suspension is “the inability to identify the person involved in the crime”.

 BYPOL, a group consisting of former Belarusian security officials who oppose violence and lawlessness, has published recordings of conversations between Lukashenko’s press secretary Natallia Eismant and hockey official Dmitry Baskov.
 The audio recordings show that both were in the Square of Changes on the evening of Raman Bandarenka’s death.
 This was one of the reasons for the five-year suspension issued to Baskov by the International Ice Hockey Federation.